italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 The revocation scenarios involve two main flows:

-    - The Revocation Request flow: this flow describes how an entity requests for a Credential revocation to the Issuer of that Credential.
+    - The Revocation Request flow: this flow describes how an entity requests for a non-Revocation Attestation to the Issuer of that Credential.
     - The Non-Revocation Attestation Request flow: this flow defines the technical protocol for requesting and obtaining a Non-Revocation Attestation and how the Wallet Instance will provide it with a Verifier as a proof of validity of a Credential.